yuv-h19/web-dev-homepage/README.md

 # Web Development Course - Project No. 3: Homepage

 This repository contains the homepage assignment for the Web Development course.
-The project demonstrates a professional **Threat Intelligence Dashboard** (ThreatNet) using advanced CSS layouts and responsive design principles.
+The project demonstrates a professional **Threat Intelligence Dashboard** (ThreatNet Project Homepage) using advanced CSS layouts and responsive design principles.

 ## 🌐 Live Preview